joaohitallo/aretuza/README.md

 # Install the dependencies
 $ yarn install

-# Make a copy of '.env.example' to '.env'
-# and set with YOUR environment variables.
-$ cp .env.example .env

 # Finally, run the api service in a development environment :)
 $ yarn start

-# Well done, PlantManager is started!
+# Well done, Aretuza is started!
 ```
 <br>